Pomade – The Slickest Hair Product Around

 Greasers are now a part of nostalgia and found portrayals in movies like The Outsiders (1983), Grease (1978) or TV shows like Happy Days.

-While John Travolta and the other 40-somethings playing teenagers in Grease became pop icons and the poster boys of pomade, the 1943 racist Zoot Suit Riots – that occurred in Southern California specifically targeted Latin and Mexican American residents identified by not only by their ethnicity, but by their style of clothing and hair – are not that often mentioned.
-Zoot Suiters were round up, beaten, their suits burned and their hair cut by service men of the army with the police arresting the victims of the attack rather than the perpetrators.
+While John Travolta and his peers in Grease became pop culture icons and synonymous with pomade, it’s crucial to acknowledge the historical context of the Zoot Suit Riots in 1943.
+These riots targeted Latin and Mexican American residents based on their clothing and hairstyles, but the events are often overlooked.
+Zoot Suiters were rounded up, beaten, had their suits burned, and their hair cut by service members and the police.

-If you want to know more about the events I really recommend this short documentary by The History Channel.
-The Pachuco lifestyle is also heavily connected to the history of pomade and besides Austrian music legend Falco I cite movies such as Blood In Blood Out (1993) and American Me (1992) as main influences for me wearing the hair style.
-American Me also opens with a personal retelling of the aforementioned racist attacks of 1943.
+To gain deeper insights, we highly recommend watching a short documentary by The History Channel on this subject.
+The Pachuco lifestyle also has strong connections to the history of pomade, and movies like Blood In Blood Out (1993) and American Me (1992) greatly influenced our choice of hairstyle.
+In fact, American Me begins with a personal retelling of the aforementioned racist attacks in 1943.

-The Zoot Suit Riots are a prime example of how political a hairstyle can be.
-Funny, how this short beauty piece turned into a personal piece about losing control and then into a history lesson.
+The Zoot Suit Riots exemplify how a hairstyle can become a political statement.
+It’s fascinating how this exploration of beauty and personal control has evolved into a history lesson.

-On a personal note I can say, that today was another of those days of me slicking back my hair and I can only recommend anybody trying it out.
-So hit up your local shop to get one of those tin cans that in itself are a part of history.
+On a personal note, today was one of those days when we slicked back our hair with pomade, and we can wholeheartedly recommend it to everyone.
+So, visit your local shop and grab one of those iconic tin cans that have become part of history.